ilg-deprecated/arm-none-eabi-gcc-build/README.md

 These are the additional files required by the **GNU MCU Eclipse ARM Embedded GCC** build procedures.

-This release closely follows the official [GNU Arm Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm).
+This release closely follows the official [GNU Arm Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm) maintained by ARM.

 ## Changes